Flexible Deployment Models

 With this type of deployment, data will have to be shared between instances.
 This means all instances will have to be configured so that they point to the same resources.

-Choosing the right deployment model for your organization is not a measly task; making the choice could either slow you down or put on your business on top.
+Choosing the right deployment model for your organization is not a measly task; your choice could either slow you down or put your business on top.
 Here are the factors you need to consider when choosing which deployment model to use for your TORO Integrate instance:

 Responsibility of setup and maintenance